Connector Basics: USB-A vs. USB-C

 Thicker conductors reduce resistance and heat.
 Standard USB-C PD cables use:

-Longer runs increase drop: under 1 m (3.3 ft), you can often push 100 W on a 5 A cable; beyond that, opt for thicker AWG or active/repeater cables.
+Longer runs increase drop.
+For runs under 1 m (3.3 ft), you can often push 100 W on a 5 A cable; for longer runs, opt for thicker AWG or active/repeater cables.

 E-Marker Chips & Certification